-(59,60)(59)HiCExplorer relies on calculating insulation scores for calling TADs, while HiTAD uses a directionality index (DI).
+The discrepancies in the number and locations of TADs identified by different callers in the same sample and same experiment have been extensively reported in the 3D genomics literature ((59,60)).
+There are three major potential explanations of these discrepancies: different algorithmic approaches, various parameter settings, and the presence of hierarchical TAD structures: To identify a robust set of TADs, we decided to devise an approach based on using TAD callers that employ different algorithms and hierarchical/ non- hierarchical approaches.
+HiCExplorer relies on calculating insulation scores for calling TADs, while HiTAD uses a directionality index (DI), and considers hierarchical TADs.
 The insulation score measures the number of interactions spanning a given genomic region, while DI assesses the shift in the directionality of contacts upstream and downstream of a region.
 While strong DI values are a signature of a TAD boundary, they can be associated with many regions in the genome (61), and we reasoned that TADs called by both methods would represent the most robust set of domains.
 We therefore identified TADs called by both HiCExplorer and HiTAD tools, with the criteria that the TAD body must reciprocally overlap by at least 80% between both tools (Fig. 2A, B).
 With these criteria we obtained 2,474 TADs at 2 kb resolution.
 These TADs had a median size of 44 kb and a median number of 5 genes per TAD, covering 32.3% of the genome (Fig. 2C, E, G).
 At 5 kb resolution, we identified 1,207 TADs with median size of 65 kb, median number of 7 genes per TAD, covering 23.6% of the genome (Fig. 2D, F, H).
+The TADs called at 5 kb resolution had higher median number of genes per TAD, and since we wanted to analyze gene expression within TADs (see below), we chose the 5kb resolution dataset for further analysis to increase the power.